tea2x/quantum-purse/README.md

 npm run deploy
 ```

+## Contribution
+Any PR to develop branch is welcomed.
+Have an idea?
+Feel free to open a github issue.

 ## Notes

 1. As of 2025, quantum resistance is still experimental.
 Use this software at your own risk.
-2. Back up your seed phrases.
-Losing them means losing access to your wallet.
+2. Back up your seed phrases-loss means loss of funds
 3. Quantum Purse does NOT store your passwords.
 Passwords are used only temporarily to encrypt and decrypt your secret data.
 4. IndexedDB stores only public data (e.g., SPHINCS+ public keys) and encrypted secret data.
 Your SPHINCS+ private keys remain protected.
 5. Forgot your password?
 Recover access by importing your seed phrase and setting a new password instantly.